Neural Architecture Search of Time-to-First-Spike-Coded Spiking Neural Networks for Efficient Eye-based Emotion Recognition: Experiments

 \subsection{Evaluation on Neuromorphic Hardware}

-To further evaluate the real performance on hardware of TNAS-ER, we deploy it on YOSO \cite{yu2023ttfs,chu2020you}, a neuromorphic hardware designed for TTFS SNNs.
+We evaluated the practical deployability of TNAS-ER by deploying it on YOSO \cite{yu2023ttfs,chu2020you}, a general-purpose neuromorphic hardware platform for TTFS SNN.
+This experiment aims to validate whether the searched architecture can be effectively executed on neuromorphic hardware under realistic system constraints.
 As shown in Figure \ref{fig:yoso}, YOSO consists of multiple Processing Elements (PEs) interconnected through a Network-on-Chip (NoC).
-Each PE integrates a dedicated core capable of parallel load, write, and compute operations, with clock-gated SRAMs for storing weights, neuron states, accumulated values, and spike information.
-The clock frequency is set to 54 MHz.
+Each PE integrates a compute core capable of parallel load, write, and compute operations, with clock-gated SRAMs for storing weights, neuron states, accumulated values, and spike information.
+The system operates at 54 MHz.

-Before deployment, the synaptic parameters of TNAS-ER are quantized to 8 bits, and the temporal resolution of each layer is discretized into 16 time steps.
-After quantization, the performance on the SEE dataset drops by 19.81\%.
-Applying the SNN fine-tuning in TNAS-ER restores most of the accuracy, achieving 76.6\% WAR and 77.1\% UAR, with only a 3\% decrease compared to the original model.
+Before deployment, the trained TNAS-ER model is quantized, achieving 76.6\% WAR and 77.1\% UAR.
+During hardware mapping, different layers are assigned to distinct PE groups to maximize parallelism.
+Each output feature map is partitioned into multiple regions according to the number of neurons, with each region processed by a single PE.
+This mapping strategy minimizes inter-PE data transactions, thereby reducing overall energy consumption.
+More details are provided in the Supplementary.
+Following the evaluation protocol of EMO~\cite{wu2020emo}, we measure only the resource usage during the emotion recognition phase, as the overhead of eye-region video acquisition lies outside network computation.